yiisoft/psr-emitter/README.md

 - `SapiEmitter` - sends a response using standard PHP Server API;
 - `FakeEmiiter` - a fake emitter that does nothing, except for capturing response (useful for testing purposes).

-Additionally, the package provides `EmitterMiddleware` middleware that can be used in a PSR-15 application to send a response by any `EmitterInterface` implementation.
+Additionally, the package provides `EmitterMiddleware` PSR-15 middleware that can be used in an application to send a response by any `EmitterInterface` implementation.

 ## Requirements